 b.
 The classic fear of being singled out characteristic of all bovines.
 And adolescents.

 c.
-The use of clever subterfuge that presents an illusion of knowledge intending to raise the teacher's confidence in both himself and in us without actually committing any one of us to the answer.
+The use of clever subterfuge presenting an illusion of knowledge intending to raise the teacher's confidence in both himself and in us without actually committing any one of us to the answer.

 d.
 No one knew.

-Answer: D. In our defense, it was a strategy that had worked for us in the past.
+Answer: D. In our defense, this strategy had worked for us in the past.
 But this guy—he wasn't buying.
 He continued the interrogation.